-Data post-processing, product generation, and product delivery can usually be done in parallel during the model run time, as independent tasks from the overall workflow: again, it can adopt procedures coded in Bash/Shell, Python, or Julia or other interpreted languages that can guarantee flexibility, simplicity and preliminary data analysis tasks.
+Data post-processing, product generation, and product delivery can usually be done in parallel during the model run time as independent tasks from the overall workflow: again, it can adopt procedures coded in Bash/Shell, Python, Julia, or other interpreted languages that can guarantee flexibility, simplicity, and preliminary data analysis tasks.

-The operational chain workflow engine can be coded ad-hoc to organize sequentially the tasks to be executed.
-A basic approach can be determined by the implementation of a software package that includes:
+The operational chain workflow engine can be coded ad hoc to sequentially organize the tasks to be executed.
+A basic approach can be determined through the implementation of a software package that includes the following:

-- A main script, designed to collect the specific tasks and subtasks as requested by the operational chain. - A list of scripts, each representing the task to execute. - One or more specific scripts that are supposed to track the status of the operational chain execution by creating logs to further support monitoring.
+- A main script, designed to collect the specific tasks and subtasks as requested by the operational chain - A list of scripts, each representing the task to execute

+One or more specific scripts that are designed to track the status of the operational chain execution by creating logs to further support monitoring

-The evolution of this approach towards systematic monitoring of the overall workflow, and automatic detection of issues is represented by the adoption of a workflow manager.
+The evolution of this approach towards systematic monitoring of the overall workflow and automatic detection of issues are represented by the adoption of a workflow manager.
 It is a tool that assists the forecaster in orchestrating complex sequences of tasks, including detection of anomalies during the execution and supporting the seamless processing of information.

-Workflow manager adopted by the Earth Science community include:
+The workflow manager adopted by the Earth science community includes the following.